 Earlier, Pham and Boettcher earned the Association’s Academic All American distinction.
 The coveted award recognized academic rigor, champion speech and debate success, and personal excellence.
 Fewer than 1% of the more than 141,000 members of the Association shared such a milestone.

-Pham was the 2021 St. Thomas valedictorian, having attained the highest rank within his class based on the calculation of his four-year grade point average.
+Pham was the 2021 St. Thomas valedictorian based on the calculation of his four-year grade point average.
 Boettcher was a National Commended Merit Scholar and student body vice president.
-Both are two-year members of the St. Thomas Chapter of the National Honor Society and permanent membership into the prestigious St. Thomas Club – preeminent scholars with a minimum 4.0-grade point average for seven consecutive semesters.
+Both are two-year members of the St. Thomas Chapter of the National Honor Society and earned permanent membership into the prestigious St. Thomas Club – preeminent scholars with a minimum 4.0-grade point average for seven consecutive semesters.

 The sensational senior send-off included Pham accepting the 2021 Rev. Carl M. Allnoch, CSB Athletic Memorial Trophy for Excellence in Academics.
 The two-sport student-athlete was an important contributor during the unprecedented four-year ascent of Eagle Swimming that included consecutive TAPPS state championships in 2019 and 2020, and Eagle Track and Field’s 2021 state championship.
 Boettcher was selected for the Rev. Albert R. Gaelens, CSB Award, given to the senior student who best embodies the school motto of Teach Me Goodness, Discipline, and Knowledge.